How to Calculate an Exchange Rate – Currency Conversion Formula

 Scenario 2: Reversing the formula to calculate USD into EUR

-Alternatively, if you'd prefer to do your calculations in a spreadsheet, you can use Excel’s VLOOKUP formula which has rows, columns and tables to convert from one given currency to another.
+Alternatively, if you'd prefer to do your calculations in a spreadsheet, you can use Excel’s VLOOKUP function which has rows, columns and tables to convert from one given currency to another.

 How are exchange rates calculated?